Domain driven design

 - The

-entity is the Aggregate Root in this scenario. - A
+Groupentity is the Aggregate Root in this scenario. - A

-aggregate and cannot exist independently. - All operations on
+Productis part of theGroupaggregate and cannot exist independently. - All operations on

-objects must go through theGroup
+Productobjects must go through theGroupentity.

 2. Encapsulation of Logic